quacksouls/bitburner/data/program/README.md

 `BN1x4_AutoLink.json`

 to create the `AutoLink.exe` program and only that program, both manually and via the Singularity API.
 Below are processes for creating a program.
+Ensure you always have your browser in focus, otherwise the Intelligence XP you gain would vary from one run to the next.

 # Scripted